 Step 2.
 Filter your water—with the right type of water filter.

 If the smell is coming from your hot and cold water, or even just your cold water, then your water is likely contaminated.

 Low-cost carbon filters may help with the smell and taste, but they are not powerful enough to remove all forms of sulfur (and hundreds of other dangerous, odorless, colorless, and even tasteless contaminants) at maximum levels.

 When it comes to contaminants, one is often a sign of many.
 That’s why we suggest you filter your water with our advanced water filter pitcher.
-Our pitcher filter is tested and certified to remove more than 365 contaminants including common forms of sulfur (i.e. sulfate and sulfide) and guarantees the highest water quality.
+Our pitcher filter is tested and certified to remove up to 99.9% of more than 365 contaminants including common forms of sulfur (i.e. sulfate and sulfide) and guarantees the highest water quality.